 Please contact your relationship manager.
 He or she will be able to activate your authorization.

 Either the current average price (real-time view) or the average price on the evening of the chosen valuation date is used for the valuation.
 A valuation takes place every evening from Monday to Friday as part of the end-of-day processing.
 The historical prices at the weekend correspond to the final prices on Friday, except when it is the end of a month.
 If it is the end of a month (last day), a valuation is always made additionally as part of end-of-day processing.

 You can select the portfolio you want under "Assets > Portfolio."
 On the itemized page for this portfolio, choose "Order report" from the top right corner.
 Then select "Submit order" from the pop-up window.
 The investment report will either be sent to the account holder's mailing address on file with the bank on the next business day, or sent as an e-document a few minutes later.

 You can see the most recent values by choosing "Real-time positions" and recalculating.
 The selected option will be saved for future use in each portfolio / safekeeping account.
 Depending on the security, the values shown are real-time, delayed, from the previous day, or older.
+Depending on the location of the stock exchange where the security is traded, pre-market prices can be displayed outside the corresponding trading hours.
 You can see the source of the price and the delay by moving the mouse over the "Last Price" or "Price" field.
 The information is also available in the detailed pop-up window.